grahampugh/munki-catalog-admin/README.md

     -e DOCKER_MUNKIDO_GIT_BRANCHING="yes" \
     -e DOCKER_MUNKIDO_GIT_IGNORE_PKGS="yes" \
     -e DOCKER_MUNKIDO_MANIFEST_RESTRICTION_KEY="restriction" \
-    -e ADMIN_PASS="pass" \
     grahamrpugh/munki-do
 ```

-You must set up a directory on your local host for the Django database.
+You must set up a directory on your local host for the Django database, which stores user information.
 This is
 specified in your `docker run` command as in the above example.

-Quick setup
+Quick setup for testing
 --------------

 `docker-machine-munki-do-start.sh` is a single shell script designed to get
 Munki-Do running in a test environment.
 You need to have Docker Toolbox installed to
-use this, and you will need to edit the paths to your `munki_repo` and
+use this, and you will need to edit the paths to your `munki_repo` directory:

-`munki-do-db` directories.
+   * Edit `docker-machine-munki-do-start.sh`
+   * Set `$MUNKI_REPO` to the directory on your host system where your Munki repo is stored.
+This *must* be somewhere in the `Users` directory.

-Set `$MUNKI_DO_DB` to a directory on your host system in
+   * Set `$MUNKI_DO_DB` to a directory on your host system where the Django database will be stored.
+This *must* be somewhere in the `Users` directory.
-`docker-machine-munki-do-start.sh` for the Django database.
+   * Save `docker-machine-munki-do-start.sh`
+   * Run `./docker-machine-munki-do-start.sh` and wait until all is completed.
+   * Login via a browser (http://IP-address:8000)
+   * Defaults are username ("admin") and password ("password")

 If you set the `GITLAB_DATA` variable in `docker-machine-munki-do-start.sh`,
 Gitlab is setup on the resulting Docker Machine,
 so you can test Munki-Do's Git capabilities on a local git repository.
 Note that if you
-choose to do this, you must set up the `munki_repo` repository in the Gitlab UI:
+choose to do this, you must set up the `munki_repo` repository in the Gitlab UI as follows:

   * Log in via a browser (http://IP-address:10080)
   * Default username (root) and password (5iveL!fe)